seng438-winter-2022/seng438-a3-AzlanAmjad/Assignment3-Report.md

 calculateColumnTotalWithNullValues() - For the method calculateColumnTotal(), we did not testtall the branches due to lack of knowledge of source code.
 By observing the source code, we noticed that an additional branch which checked for null values was ommitted in our initial test suite.
 Using mocking, we provided the method with a null value for one of the rows, resulting in the branch being covered.
 As a result, both our instruction and branch coverage increased for DataUtilities class.

-intersectsTrueFromBottom() - To increase both branch coverage and instruction coverage, test cases were created for intersects() method.
+intersectsTrueFromBottom() - To increase both branch coverage and instruction coverage, test cases were created for intersects(double b1, double b2) method.
 Previously, we did not have any test cases for this method.
 Since branch coverage is a stronger form of coverage than instruction coverage as it follows that testing all branches means we have tested all statements, or instructions in the reported metrics.
 The test cases were created from observing the source code and recognizing the different branches that originated from the if conditions in the source code.
 This test case results in one branch being tested.
 The selected branch being tested is when b0 <= this.lower